tuomount/Open-Realms-of-Stars/README.md

  * Space pirates
  * Privateering, trade fleets are actual ships which can be privateered
  * Possibility to steal other ships with tractor beam
+ * Possibility to tame space monster with tractor beam
  * Diplomatic relations between realms (War, Peace, Trade war, Trade Alliance, Defensive Pact and Alliance)
  * AI remembers how it has been treated and will treat others accordingly
  * Galactic Olympics to influence to other realms